 TASC technical assistance specialists met with community members and the Community Advisory Group and toured the site.
 TASC staff then developed three documents that summarized the site’s cleanup reports, helping the community understand the site’s remedial investigation, risk assessment and feasibility study.
 The TASC team presented their findings at a public meeting and answered community members’ questions.
 Community members are now more informed participants in ongoing site cleanup discussions and are well prepared to provide comments to EPA on the site’s upcoming proposed plan.

-Community materials developed under the TASC program for the Raritan Bay project:
+Community materials developed by TASC for the Raritan Bay project: